 4. Get down to your child’s level

-When you get close to your child, you can tune in to what he might be feeling or thinking.
-Being close also helps him focus on what you’re saying about his behaviour.
-If you’re close to your child and have his attention, you don’t need to make him look at you.
+When you get close to your child, you can tune in to what they might be feeling or thinking.
+Being close also helps your child focus on what you’re saying about their behaviour.
+If you’re close to your child and have their attention, you don’t need to make them look at you.

 5. Listen actively